 You can also use the buses (although you probably won’t, as it’s less convenient than the tram), and it’s worth mentioning that they’re included in the JRPass, so you might want to look into this option if you’re trying to stretch your budget to cover more icecream.

 You can also use a taxi, which I usually don’t suggest as it can be very expensive.
 Depending on the number of people your party has, you might get a good deal out of it, especially when trying to avoid logging huge luggage in public transportation when going from the airport or train station to the hotel.

 The Hiroshima Castle

 Start your Hiroshima one-day itinerary here, with this reconstructed castle from the 16th century.
 A great place to see the cherry tree flowers if you’re planning to visit during spring, this castle is a great replica of the one that was devastated by the bomb.

 This shrine may not look like much, but it’s on the castle premises and is very dear to the locals, as it was rebuilt after the blast and is the center of most annual Shinto traditions.
 Take a few minutes from your time to see this quiet place.

-This UNESCO World Heritage site will leave you speechless and will prepare you for everything you will experience after.
+Part of the UNESCO World Heritage, the Hiroshima peace memorial site will leave you speechless and will prepare you for everything you will experience after.
 One of the very few buildings that are still standing, this quiet place will make you feel small and aware of the atrocities that it has seen.

 Hiroshima Children’s Peace Monument